ottolauncher/py-rtsupports/README.md

         change = res.get('changes')[0]['new_val']
         return await make_channel(change)
 ```
-Oh yes the [InputMutationExtension](https://strawberry.rocks/docs/general/mutations) It is usually useful to use a pattern of defining a mutation that receives a single input type argument called input.
+Oh, yes the [InputMutationExtension](https://strawberry.rocks/docs/general/mutations) It is usually useful to use a pattern of defining a mutation that receives a single input type argument called input.
 And why those try...finally block?
-Oh well to avoid task pending warning on console.
+Oh, well to avoid task pending warning on console.

 ### Create  Query
 ```